u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/bank.rst

 Create a bank account
 ---------------------

-If your banking institution is not available in Odoo, or if you don't want to connect your bank account to your database, you can configure your bank account manually.
+If your banking institution is not available in Thrive Bureau ERP, or if you don't want to connect your bank account to your database, you can configure your bank account manually.

 To manually add a bank account, go to :menuselection:`Accounting --> Configuration --> Banks:
 Add a Bank Account`, click on :guilabel:`Create it` (at the bottom right), and fill out the form.

 .. note::
-   - Odoo automatically detects the bank account type (e.g., IBAN) and enables some features accordingly.
+   - Thrive Bureau ERP automatically detects the bank account type (e.g., IBAN) and enables some features accordingly.
    - A default bank journal is available and can be used to configure your bank account by going to :menuselection:`Accounting --> Configuration --> Accounting: Journals --> Bank`.
 Open it and